 6. Have You Mentioned the Keyword in Your Content?

 This might seem obvious, but you’d be surprised how often we see this simple on-page SEO element be completely forgotten about.
 Take a second (or a few minutes) to have a read over your optimised pages and check to see if the keyword is actually mentioned in the body of the content.
 You might be surprised at what you discover.
-So double check and make sure you include the keyword, we normally recommend mentioning the keyword twice for every 250 words on a page.
-This is just guideline, not a rule of thumb!
+So double check and make sure you include the keyword.
+This is just guideline, not a rule of thumb.

 7. Check for Duplicate Content

 Remove any duplicate content from your website.
 Search engines don’t like this and can penalise websites that do this.
 Similarly, don’t lift content from other websites.
 Duplicate content taken from elsewhere may also result in search engines downgrading your web pages.
 Typically, duplicate content can be found when there are two versions of a page.
 You may not know that you have two version of the page but if you have any of the following which don’t 301 redirect to one version then your site could be suffering as a result.

 Product pages are also another area where duplicate content is rife.
 Therefore, make sure you create unique product descriptions for each of your products and include other information which will provide valuable information to your visitors.
 This includes adding reviews from your customers and supporting content which will add value to the consumer’s journey throughout your website.